learningequality/kolibri-docs/docs/install/_linux.rst

        kolibri start

 #.
-When command finishes, open the default browser at http://127.0.0.1:8080 and proceed with the :ref:`setup_initial` of your facility.
+When the command finishes, open the default browser at http://127.0.0.1:8080 and proceed with the :ref:`setup_initial` of your facility.

 Uninstall
 ---------

 * Open **Software** on Ubuntu and locate the Kolibri.
 Press **Remove**.
-* Or from command line: ``sudo apt-get remove kolibri``.
+* Or from the command line: ``sudo apt-get remove kolibri``.

 Upgrade
 -------